 - 58 The Human Rights Act, which incorporates the European Convention on Human Rights (ECHR) into UK law, sets out the fundamental rights and freedoms that everyone in the UK is entitled to, and makes it unlawful for a public authority to act in a way which is incompatible with Convention rights.
 Consequently, any policy and legal framework for its use must be consistent with the human rights framework, and other guarantees laid down by relevant data protection laws.
 The use of personal data is sensitive and must be protected from abuse and arbitrariness.
-The Human Rights Articles most relevant to this Code of Practice are Article 2 - the obligation of the State to protect the right to life, Article 8 - the right to respect for private life, home and correspondence, and Articles 9 to 11 - democratic freedoms. - 59 Because biometric data retention is an interference with the right to privacy, the obvious approach is to have a presumption in favour of deletion following the expiry of any minimum retention period as prescribed in law.
+The Human Rights Articles most relevant to this Code of Practice are Article 2 - the obligation of the State to protect the right to life, Article 8 - the right to respect for private life, home and correspondence, and Articles 9 to 11: protection of our democratic freedoms. - 59 All biometric data constitutes personal data, therefore acquisition, use and retention is an interference with the right to private and family life and subject to conditions of Article 8.
+In relation to retention' the obvious approach is to have a presumption in favour of deletion following the expiry of any minimum retention period as prescribed in law.
 This Code of Practice therefore establishes a presumption of deletion for biometric data (in circumstances where the subject has no previous convictions) following the expiry of the relevant retention periods as prescribed or permitted in law.
 In deleting such data, Police Scotland, the SPA and PIRC must ensure that the biometric data records concerned are deleted not only from the primary database on which they are stored, but also from any secondary or tertiary databases onto which the data may have been replicated.
 In deleting such data, any corresponding physical samples must also be destroyed.
-Such destruction should take place as soon as reasonably practicable. - 60 Human rights are a subject devolved to Scotland by the Scotland Act 1998.
+Such destruction should take place as soon as reasonably practicable.

+60 Human rights are a subject devolved to Scotland by the Scotland Act 1998.
 The Scottish Parliament has competence to observe and implement international human rights treaties.
 Public authorities such as Police Scotland, the Scottish Police Authority, and the Police Investigations and Review Commissioner must work within that legal framework which is binding.

-The Law - Data Protection
+The law - Data protection